Garand Kalan (Gariend Kallan)

 Gariend Kallan falls under the administrative division of tehsil Budgam.
 Budgam is both the district & sub-district headquarter of the village.
 The total geographical area of village is 360 hectares.
-The literacy rate of the village is about 65%.
+The literacy rate of the village is approximately 67%.
 There are Seven mohallas in Gariend Kallan.
-There are two government middle schools schools as well as one primary school.
+There are two government middle schools as well as one primary school.

 There are many Shia Muslims in the district of Budgam.
 Imam Jaffar Sadiq(a.s) library is present in the village.
 Many Majlis and festivals are celebrated here such as Nauroz, Ashoora, Sham-i-Ghareban, Eid-ul-Fitr, Eid-ul-Azha, Eid-i-Ghadeer, Shab-e-Meraj..